slimbootloader/documentation/source/security/firmware-update.rst

 |SPN| implements a secure and fail-safe firmware update mechanism.

+* The firmware update code is implemented as an |SPN| payload.
-  * |SPN| authenticates an update image before proceeding with a firmware update.
+* |SPN| launches the firmware update payload when it detects a firmware update signal.

-  * |SPN| records update progress in non-volatile storage to protect against power failures in all regions/components.

-  * |SPN| updates and boots a backup boot partition before updating a primary partition to protect against boot failures in critical regions/components.
+* The firmware update code authenticates a capsule before writing to the relevant region.
+* The firmware update code maintains a state machine in non-volatile storage to keep track of update progress.
+This allows the update to continue where it left off in case of interruption.
+* The |SPN| image contains redundant boot components and depends on hardware assisted switch to toggle between them.
+This allows a working update mechanism to be maintained in case of failure.

 |SPN| supports the update of the following items, either by themselves or together: